Visiting Iran: A Definitive Guide for Travellers

 - The Sa’ad Abad Museum complex is set within 104 hectares of parkland.
 The Pahlavis used it as their summer home.
 Today, the complex is home to several different museums: the White Palace, the Pahlavi’s summer residence; the Green Palace, built at the end of the Qajar era; the Nation’s Art Museum, Military Museum and the Museum of Fine Arts.

-- The National Museum of Iran has a wonderful collection of artefacts from excavations including Persepolis.
+- The National Museum of Iran has a wonderful collection of artifacts from excavations including Persepolis.
 Highlights include inscriptions, a statue of a wonderfully life-like mastiff and an Elamite statue of a bull from the 2nd millennium BCE.

 - The National Jewel Museum is one of the biggest tourist attractions in Tehran, housed within an enormous bank vault.
 Most of the collection dates to the 16th to 17th Safavid period.
 Highlights include the famous Darya-ye Nur (Sea of Light) pink diamond, weighing 182 carats and said to be the largest uncut diamond in the world; and a Globe of Jewels, made in 1869 from 51,366 gems.
-The seas are are made of emeralds and the land in rubies, while Iran, France and England are in picked out in diamonds.
+The seas are are made of emeralds and the land in rubies, while Iran, France and England are picked out in diamonds.

 - The Qajar ruler Nasser al-Din Shah (r.
 1848-96) admired European palaces so much he wanted one of his own!
 Consequently he built the lovely Golestan Palace on the site of an earlier Safavid era citadel.